MrJoshua2282/portfolio/README.md

 This portfolio is an ongoing documentation of all my projects.
-I have created this apps utilizing various state management strategies and languages with the intention of offering a great user experience as well as a diversified coding experience.
+I have created these apps utilizing various state management strategies and languages with the intention of offering a great user experience as well as a diversified coding experience.